gruntwork-io/terragrunt/README.md

 * Add a check that all local changes have been committed before running `terraform apply`.
 * Consider implementing alternative locking mechanisms, such as using Git instead of DynamoDB.
 * Consider embedding the Terraform Go code within Terragrunt instead of calling out to it.
+* Add a `show-lock` command.
+* Use IAM username instead of the local OS username in lock metadata.